folio-org/mod-source-record-manager/RuleProcessorApi.md

 }
 ```
 #### Required sub-fields
-Sometimes there is a need to map target field depending on existence of some sub-field.
-We use `requiredSubfield`  to define sub-field required to map target field:
+Sometimes the existence of a MARC subfield will dictate whether or not a target field is presented in Inventory.
+We use `requiredSubfield` to define the required subfield needed to trigger the appearance of a target field.
+In this example, the presence of an 020 subfield "z" in a MARC record is needed in order for the target field, “Invalid ISBN” to appear in the Inventory record.
 ```json
 MARC Record:
 {